A breathtaking view of the Mount Fuji summit at sunrise with hikers silhouetted against the morning sky.

 Overnight Climb

 An overnight climb is the most popular option among travelers.
 Climbers start in the afternoon, stay in mountain huts, and continue to the summit early in the morning.
+This approach allows you to witness the famous sunrise from the Mount Fuji summit (Goraiko), one of the most memorable experiences in Japan.
+It also helps reduce fatigue and lowers the risk of altitude-related issues.

 How Route Choice Affects Climbing Time

 Your chosen route plays a major role in determining your total hiking time.
 Shorter routes like Fujinomiya reduce ascent time but increase physical intensity.
 Longer routes like Gotemba require more endurance but offer fewer crowds.
+Additionally, trail conditions such as volcanic gravel slopes, steep rocky sections, and loose rock descent paths can significantly affect your pace.

 Tour